 - Sary Mogol Pass – Jiptik Pass (Heights of Alay) – 5 days

 - Tulpar Kol / Peak Lenin BC to Travellers Pass (1 day)

 - Treks around Gulcha

-Please post your trek reports and questions in this forum thread: Trekking in Alay.
+Please post your trek reports and questions in the Trekking in Alay forum thread.